Amazon's one-day shipping is this holiday's big trend. Is that a good thing?

 In a nearby conference room, Madrigal told me Fanatics plans to fight back against one-day shipping by speeding up nearly every aspect of its business.
 That effort includes spending $150 million annually on new technology, including work to strengthen the Fanatics mobile site, ensuring you can quickly make a purchase on your phone even in a crowded stadium.
 Fanatics also opened a new fulfillment center in Nevada in 2017 to get packages to its West Coast customers faster and it built up its real-time analytics so it can catch onto buying trends and make sure it has the right inventory in stock.

 Sellers that aren't lucky enough to be in business with the NFL and NBA find other ways to offer exclusive stuff.
-Huckberry sells house brands Proof, Flint and Tinder.
+Huckberry sells house brands Flint and Tinder, and Proof.
 Uncommon Goods, which sells jewelry, sand art and handmade gifts, designs its own products and cuts deals with manufacturers and artists to ensure that nearly half its inventory can be found only on its site.
 Founder and CEO David Bolotsky said he's working to push that number even higher.

 "In my opinion that would be a recipe for disaster for us and companies like us," Bolotsky said about offering next-day shipping, adding that it would cost way too much in delivery and warehousing fees.
 "I think our products are worth waiting a few days for."